chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``method`` is set to  ``bdf2`` to have a second-order time-stepping method.
 This ensures a low error due to the time discretization in this case.

 * The ``bdf startup method`` is set to  ``multiple step bdf``  as we do not have an initial solution that allows us to generate previous time steps.
-The sharp interface immersed boundary is not compatible at this point with the sdirk solver.
-This leaves us with the multiple step bdf approach that will ramp the order of the scheme in the first few time steps.
+We use a multiple step bdf approach that will ramp the order of the scheme in the first few time steps.

 * The ``time step`` is set to  0.0025.
 This ensures a low error due to the time discretization for this case.